Derrek Chan

-Derrek Tsitin Chan (born August 8, 1998) is an American soccer player who currently plays as a goalkeeper.
+Derrek Tsitin Chan (born August 8, 1998) is an American soccer player who currently plays as a goalkeeper for New York Cosmos in the USL League One.

 Career

 Youth

 Chan played high school soccer at Orange Lutheran High School, where he was a three-time team defensive MVP and earned All-Trinity League honors in his final prep season.
 Chan also played club soccer for various teams in California, including West Coast FC, who he helped to titles at the National Cup, the Surf Cup Super Cup, and the Vegas Cup, as well as a SCDCL Flight One title.
 Chan also competed for the CalSouth ODP, LA Galaxy Academy, Strikers FC Academy, and FC Golden State Academy teams.

-College & Amateur
+College and amateur

 In 2017, Chan attended the University of California, Davis to play college soccer.
 Chan made 16 appearances for the Aggies, 15 of those in his final season in 2021, where he recorded 45 saves, and tallied four shutouts.

 While at college, Chan also appeared in the USL PDL for Orange County SC U23 in 2018, making a single appearance.